LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 	example of tabular output from the Data Searches Tool

 The combined sites table (see :ref:`figCombinedSites`) contains a summary of the sites that are found.
-Again, this output is highly customisable and it is easy to exclude or include layers in this table as required, and any summary statistics can be included.
+Again, this output is highly customisable and it is easy to exclude or include layers in this table as required.
+Any summary statistics can be included.

 .. _figCombinedSites: